 So which is better for mugs – vinyl or heat transfer vinyl?
 I thought I would do some experiments applying both to glass and give you my opinion on this debate.
-Then you can use my information to decide which to buy for your craft projects.
+Then you can use my information to decide which to buy when adding vinyl on mugs.
 After all, you don’t want your gift to a friend to end up being in the trash after it has been washed a few times!
 Read on to see how to keep vinyl from peeling off mugs.

 Types of Vinyl

 First, what type of vinyl do you use on a mug?
 There are different types depending on the application.
 For instance, you want a vinyl design on your wall to come off when you are tired of it so you would need a removable vinyl.
-On mugs, however, you want a vinyl that will last a really long time.
+For vinyl on mugs, however, you want one that will last a really long time.
 The type I used for my experiments is the Premium Permanent Vinyl from Cricut.
 There are other brands but you want to look for something that is rated for outdoor or permanent use.

 Types of Heat Transfer Vinyl